markmacitc/andonmonitor/README.md

 # andonmonitor
-Real time node.js application used to monitor status of anndons on a production line
+Real time node.js application used to monitor status of andons on a production line

 The following is taken from the Wikipedia entry